quebin31/preferences-helper/README.md

 ```

 ## Increment counter example
+In order to see the benefits of using this library let's compare it to Preferences DataStore,

-As per the official Preferences DataStore documentation you'd write the following to update a value:
+as per the official Preferences DataStore documentation you'd write the following to update a value:

 ```kotlin
 val Context.dataStore by preferencesDatastore(name = "datastore") // top file declaration